Frequently Asked Questions

 - Paralysis, progressive bulbar, and pseudobulbar

 An important part of our approach to traditional Chinese medicine is to understand the patient as a whole being.
 Our initial intake form helps build that understanding.
 Please take a moment to fill it out and bring it with you to your first visit as it will help us prepare for your treatments and get to know you and your health goals better.

 ▪A list of your current medications and supplements

 ▪Any recent x-rays, blood work, or other medical tests that are relevant to your health concerns

 Your First Visit: Chinese Medicine Intake

-This is an all-inclusive consultation that generally run 90-120 minutes.
-During this time we will do an in depth traditional diagnosis which includes taking a thorough patient history and physical exam.
-Once we have gathered sufficient information, we will determine a treatment plan personalized to your specific needs and discuss goals of treatment.
+This is an all-inclusive consultation that generally runs 90-120 minutes.
+During this time we will do an in-depth traditional diagnosis which includes taking a thorough patient history and physical exam.
+Once we have gathered sufficient information, we will determine a treatment plan personalized to your specific needs and discuss the goals of treatment.
 We will at that time outline a strategy to work towards achieving them.

 - Post-Acupuncture Recommendations:We recommend resting as much as possible, drinking plenty of water, and refraining from vigorous exercise or alcohol consumption following your treatment.
 Your body needs time and energy to heal, so this is the best way for acupuncture to have maximum effect.

 After your initial consultation, subsequent visits will run 45-60 minutes.
 Generally, follow-up treatments consist of 10-15 minutes of discussion and follow-up diagnosis followed by the treatment during which you will be left to relax for approximately 30 minutes while the needles do their job!